RyanLamansky/dotnet-webassembly/README.md

 Everything on this list will be fixed before 1.0 is published.

 * The following export types are not supported by the compiler: Table.
-* The following import types are not supported by the compiler: Table, Memory, Global.
+* The following import types are not supported by the compiler: Table, Global.
 * Passing a MethodBuilder as an imported function will cause the compiler to generate incorrect code.
 * Thorough documentation is needed.